iomesh/docs/docs/volume-operations/snapshot-restore-and-clone.md

 ---
 id: snapshot-restore-and-clone
-title: Snapshot, Restore And Clone
+title: Snapshot, Restore and Clone
-sidebar_label: Snapshot, Restore And Clone
+sidebar_label: Snapshot, Restore and Clone
 ---

 ## Snapshot

-IOMesh provides the ability to create a snapshot of an existing persistent volume.
+IOMesh is able to create a snapshot for an existing persistent volume (PV) by using a VolumeSnapshot object.

-A VolumeSnapshot object defines a request of taking a snapshot of the PVC.
+A VolumeSnapshot object defines a request for taking a snapshot by using a PVC.

 For example: